Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Torrensville has 19 active public transport stops, all of which are bus stops.
-These stops are served by 25 different routes that together facilitate 2,253 weekly passenger trips.
-The average distance from residents' homes to the nearest transport stop is 199 meters, indicating excellent accessibility.
-In this predominantly residential area, most commuters travel outward.
-Cars are the primary mode of transportation, used by 74% of residents, while buses account for 13% and cycling for 5%.
-On average, there are 1.1 vehicles per dwelling, lower than the regional average.
+Torrensville has 19 active public transport stops, all serving buses.
+These stops are covered by 25 different routes, offering a total of 2,253 weekly passenger trips.
+The average distance to the nearest stop for residents is 199 meters, indicating excellent accessibility.
+Most commutes from Torrensville, which is predominantly residential, are outward-bound.
+Cars remain the primary mode of transport at 74%, with buses at 13% and cycling at 5%.
+On average, there are 1.1 vehicles per dwelling, lower than the regional norm.

-According to the 2021 Census, only 11.6% of residents work from home, a figure potentially influenced by COVID-19 conditions.
-Across all routes, service frequency averages 321 trips per day, equating to approximately 118 weekly trips per individual stop.
+According to the 2021 Census, only 11.6% of residents work from home, a figure that might be influenced by COVID-19 conditions.
+Across all routes, an average of 321 trips per day is maintained, equating to around 118 weekly trips per individual stop.

 Frequently Asked Questions - Transport